-I remember walking past an end-of-terrace house once and peeking over the wall to have a look at the garden.
+I remember walking past an end-of-terrace house once and peeking over the wall to look at the garden.
 It’s a habit I’ve still not shaken.
 I was instantly astounded at the quality of the lawn.
 I’d just that week watched Gardener’s World and they had interviewed a chap who supposedly had one of the best lawns in the country.
 This was definitely better!

 Then, looking closer, I realized that it wasn’t grass at all.
 At least not of the traditional type.

 Artificial grass can be an easy-to-maintain, inexpensive alternative to traditional turf.
 This is especially the case in small-space patio gardens where it can act as a cover for ugly concrete.
 And, as my little story illustrates, it really can look like the real thing.
 Until closer inspection, at least.

 In this concise guide I’ll offer some general buying advice.
 I’ve also reviewed five inexpensive and high-quality grasses available from Amazon.
 Picking the best artificial grass, whatever your situation, isn’t that complicate and this article should be enough to get you started.
 If you’re a stadium groundskeeper, however, then it probably won’t be of much use!

 |iCustomRug Outdoor Turf (USA)||$$||9/10|

 |Buzz Grass Mat (UK)||$||7/10|